 There is a common dream that is noted down in the travelogue of every traveler.
 And that is to travel seven wonders of the world at least once in a life.
-If we see today’s scenario, almost everyone has seen them or have been there, as a part of a school or college trip or with friends.
+If we see today’s scenario, almost everyone has seen them or has been there, as a part of a school or college trip or with friends.
 But have you ever wondered what can be the Eighth Wonder of the world that people will die to see?

-According to definition mentioned in Wikipedia, “8th Wonder of the World is an unofficial title sometimes given to new buildings, structures, projects, or even designs that are deemed to be comparable to the seven Wonders of the World.”
+According to the definition mentioned in Wikipedia, “8th Wonder of the World is an unofficial title sometimes given to new buildings, structures, projects, or even designs that are deemed to be comparable to the seven Wonders of the World.”

 So let’s keep this thing real and see if any places on the earth are comparable to the beauty and elegance of the other seven wonders.
 The answer is yes, there are, and it will vary from person to person as it is a purely unofficial and imaginary title given to certain places.
 Carry a camera and keep some Photography Tips in mind while capturing this beauty.

-Here we have listed down some places that you should definitely go once in your lifetime.
+Here we have listed down some places that you should definitely go to once in your lifetime.
 These are the magical places that have an unbelievable existence, and maybe you won’t even have heard about it.
 So let’s start the virtual tour of sites that can be called “eighth wonder” according to us.

 Pink Lake Hiller, Australia